sergiomtzlosa/docker-qiskit/README.md

 # QISKIT 0.18.0 release on Docker

 Qiskit is an open-source framework for quantum computing.
-It provides tools for creating and manipulating quantum programs and running them on prototype quantum devices on IBM Q Experience or on simulators on a local computer
+It provides tools for creating and manipulating quantum programs and running them on prototype quantum devices on IBM Q Experience or on simulators on a local computer.

 This is a docker image with Qiskit 0.18.0 including: